mortela4/random_notes/py_best_practices.md

 Don't stress over it.
 80-100 characters is fine.

-Use parentheses for line continuations.
+Use parentheses for line continuations (unless raw strings used).

 ```python
 wiki = (